Thomas-Gottwald/NLP4/README.md

 snowballing_paper_importance(snowballing_result_path, keywords=[]):
 ```
 Calculates the paper importance like in [PaperSelection.paper_importance](#paper_importance)
-but for the snowballing results and adds the similarity with the keyords to the snowballing_result json.
+but for the snowballing results and adds the similarity with the keywords to the snowballing_result json.

 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
 *snowballing_result_path*: json file resulting from [PaperSearch.snowballing()](#Automatic-Snowballing)